 You’ve probably figured out all of your essential wedding eats, like hors d’oeuvres for cocktail hour, the main meal and dessert.
-But here’s the thing, cake doesn’t need to be the last thing you serve at your reception.
+But here’s the thing, wedding cake doesn’t need to be the last thing you serve at your reception.
 Late-night snacks will help fuel your friends and family to party all night long, so if you want your wedding going until the crack of dawn, they’re pretty much mandatory.

 Here are a few tips for serving late-night snacks at your wedding.

-They can be sweet or savory
+They can be sweet or savoury

 There are no real rules about what type of dishes you should be serving for late-night snacks, so go with your gut.
 Think a sugar high would really benefit your friends and family after a bit of dancing?
 Go s’mores or tarts.
 Want to give them the gift of something a bit more savoury?
 Think about what you’d order on a night out, and go with that (pizza, fried chicken and falafel are all fan faves).
 Remember, you can always do a bit of both.